 Helpful tip!
 Ready to find the perfect racquet?
 Click here to check out our 3 simple tips to help you find the perfect tennis racquet for your game.

 The head of a tennis racquet is where the strings are placed and it creates the primary hitting surface.
 Head sizes can vary greatly from racquet to racquet.
 However, generally speaking, most head sizes will typically fall between 95-110 square inches.
+For beginner racquets, we recommend 100 square inches or greater which allows for a greater margin of error.

 Generally speaking, the size of a racquet head has a direct influence on the overall power of a racquet.
 That is, the bigger the head, the more power and the smaller the head, the less power, but the more control a player will have.